jab416171/Martyr2-projects/README-scratch.md

 Some details:

 * I will use Python, Java, and Perl to solve these.
-One per branch.
 I may include other languages.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.